decode-org/decode.org/src/_lessons/web/fundamentals/drawing.md

 *   `Math.floor()` is important because arrays need indices of a natural number.
 If the number has a a fractional part, like the random number we've generated, you'll get an error.
 To remedy this, we round the number down using this floor function.
 *   The only numbers that can be generated from this are 0, 1, 2 and 3, which are the only elements in our array.
 We have successfully picked a random one.

 That's basically all there is to arrays.
-Now onto making something really cool.
+Now onto making something fun.

 ## Drawing

+Here's what we'll be making:

+{% codepen 4d948cd15e3aa666641ad71f331ad0ba height: 500 %}

 So what was this `<canvas>` element that's in the `index.html` file.
 This element is a relatively new HTML file that allows you to directly manipulate pixels on the screen.
 Using it is pretty simple, but there are some important things you need to keep in mind when using canvases: